simurghi/Alien_Invasion/README.md

 - **Sound**: Toggles in-game sound.
 Disabled when the button is red, enabled when the button is green.
 - **Movie VFX**: Toggles cinematic black bars on the top and bottom of the screen, When enabled, forces a 16:9 aspect ratio, otherwise 3:2 when off.
 - **Scaling**: Toggles between "Native" resolution (960x640) and "Scaled" (upscales base resolution to fit display).
+- **Fire Mode**: Toggles between "Autofire" and "Singleshot" presets.
+This will determine if your ship can hold down the fire button or not (both modes have stats differences between them.)
 - **Back**: Returns to the main menu

 ### <b>Tips:</b>